-Understand how and to what extent the scheme's processes have enabled the effective assessment and funding of new interdisciplinary research and impacted perceptions of IDR support in the UK funding landscape.
+Aim 2: Understand how and to what extent the scheme's processes have enabled the effective assessment and funding of new interdisciplinary research and impacted perceptions of IDR support in the UK funding landscape.

-- a) To what extent, if at all, has the programme funded what we intended- high quality research, transformative and well-integrated interdisciplinary research ideas? - b) How and to what extent are the projects distinctive and complementary to interdisciplinary research funded through individual Council Responsive Mode?

-- c) How diverse is the subject breadth- does the funded portfolio span a range of research areas/ disciplines/ councils (some limitations here given size of scheme, the 'unfunded' portfolio will be important indicator in round one)? - d) What is the nature of collaborations in awards?
-Do they contain a range of different types of collaborations including cross-institutional and international? - e) Does funding span a range of career stages, diversity on four protected characteristics (sex, age, ethnicity, disability)? - f) Does funding span a range of organisations the diversity of organisations involved (as lead and co-investigators).
+- a) To what extent, if at all, has the programme funded what we intended- high quality research, transformative and well-integrated interdisciplinary research ideas?
+To what extent does the funded/fundable research appear to be interdisciplinary, as compared to the unfundable research?
+What are the dimensions of interdisciplinarity (e.g. in the project and in the team) and how do proposals suggest they will be integrated? - b) How and to what extent are the projects distinctive and complementary to interdisciplinary research funded through individual Council Responsive Mode? - c) How diverse is the subject breadth- does the funded portfolio span a range of research areas/ disciplines/ councils (some limitations here given size of scheme, the 'unfunded' portfolio will be important indicator in round one)? - d) What is the nature of collaborations in awards?
+Do they contain a range of different types of collaborations including cross-institutional and international?
+How is collaboration being proposed to underpin IDR?
+What indicators demonstrate that collaboration serves IDR goals and is not occurring in silos (for example)?
+What impact does the diversity of organisations involved in the proposed projects have on assessments of interdisciplinarity (e.g. interdisciplinarity scores) and final outcomes?
+Does having more organisations involved positively affect outcomes? - e) Does funding span a range of career stages, diversity on four protected characteristics (sex, age, ethnicity, disability)? - f) Does funding span a range of organisations the diversity of organisations involved (as lead and co-investigators)?

-Understand the impact of the scheme on the nature of the applications and the portfolio of awards supported through the scheme, specifically focused on
+Aim 3: Understand the impact of the scheme on the nature of the applications and the portfolio of awards supported through the scheme, specifically focused on:

-- i. the extent to which new research and people are being supported and how they differ from that funded by other UKRI schemes, to inform best practice and approach for supporting IDR moving forward - ii. the extent to which and how the research and innovation (R&I) communities' perceptions and behaviours have changed, with respect to funding routes for IDR - iii. how the outcomes and impact of the IDR funded differ (if at all) from other responsive mode schemes - a) To what extent is the programme incentivising, facilitating, and reducing barriers to IDR? - b) To what extent does the research supported differ for other responsive mode schemes? - c) Where the scheme has met its goals/ambitions, what conditions/factors seem to have enabled that? - d) Where the scheme hasn't met its goals/ambitions, what conditions/factors have held it back? - e) What is the nature of the cross-disciplinary research challenges being tackled? - f) To what extent has this scheme enabled the research community to change their approaches to developing IDR proposals and creating innovative ways of thinking? - g) What should we do the same/ differently going forwards?
+The extent to which new research and people are being supported and how they differ from that funded by other UKRI schemes, to inform best practice and approach for supporting IDR moving forward.

+The extent to which and how the research and innovation (R&I) communities' perceptions and behaviours have changed, with respect to funding routes for IDR.

+How the outcomes and impact of the IDR funded differ (if at all) from other responsive mode schemes.

+- a) To what extent is the programme incentivising, facilitating, and reducing barriers to IDR?
+What barriers does this analysis suggest might exist to meaningful IDR? - b) To what extent does the research supported differ for other responsive mode schemes? - c) Where the scheme has met its goals/ambitions, what conditions/factors seem to have enabled that? - d) Where the scheme hasn't met its goals/ambitions, what conditions/factors have held it back? - e) What is the nature of the cross-disciplinary research challenges being tackled? - f) To what extent has this scheme enabled the research community to change their approaches to developing IDR proposals and creating innovative ways of thinking? - g) What should we do the same/ differently going forwards?